UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 * I have no idea what problems this hack may introduce.
 I hope none, but it needs to be tested.

-* Roslyn compiler was built from the sources available on its [official repository on GitHub][roslyn].
-No changes made.
+* Roslyn compiler was taken from VS 2015 installation.

 * `mcs.exe`, `pdb2mdb.exe` and its dependencies were taken from [Mono 4.0.4][mono] installation. pdb2mdb.exe that comes with Unity is not compatible with the assemblies generated with Roslyn compiler.